 • 3 tablespoons of oil;

-• 3 tablespoons mirin sake (culinary sake);
+• 3 tablespoons of mirin (cooking sake);

-• 1 coffee spoon of hondashi;
+• 1 teaspoon of hondashi;

 • salt and sesame oil to taste;

-• corn starch to thicken;
+• cornstarch to thicken;

 • 2 medium glasses of water;